 Discovery – is a process of finding Entrypoints.
-This should be made once, since a target is not changed.
+This can be done once and reused going forward, assuming the target is not changing.

 To start, you will need an entrypoint or a list of them.
 Bright provides the following methods of finding Entrypoints: